 For updates on (m)ORPH, please follow the project via FB: www.facebook.com/MORPHSOUND

-All generative artwork created by Masaru Fujii (twitter.com/ozachou_g)
+Some generative artwork used in (m)ORPH VR created by Masaru Fujii (twitter.com/ozachou_g)

 Several years ago I was at the Seattle Art Museum and learned of a short-lived art movement called Orphism which mostly existed in France from 1912-15 and was a precursor to the Cubism movement.
 Based on the Greek poet Orpheus who symbolized all things creative, the Orphist art movement was interested in creating art that was "pure lyrical abstraction" and was one of the beginnings of the abstract art movement.
 It was focused on producing art that was about pure form and sensation and "existence of an infinitude of interrelated states of being" ~ abstraction in its purest, most refined form.